• Skip to primary navigation

 To avoid this weakness, be well prepared for that seminar speech or that assignment.
 Divide your time and work into manageable blocks.

-Create a time range to accomplish to solve each problem or meet up with any activity and reward yourself when you get your target.
+Create a time range to accomplish and solve each problem or meet up with any activity and reward yourself when you get your target.

 Being Disorganized: